Why I built FrunkLab

 What I learned

 A few things, in no particular order.
 Tesla owners skew technical and notice details, which is great because they'll tell you exactly what's broken.
-Pre-trained 3D models are almost never good enough for a specific use case; you'll spend more time on the model pipeline than on the UI.
-AI image generation needs deterministic post-processing if you have hard constraints; never trust the model to "just listen."
+Getting a design to look right on a 3D car is much harder than it looks, and worth every hour.
+AI image generation needs guardrails if you have hard constraints; never trust the model to "just listen."
 And mobile is not a checkbox, it's a separate product.

 If you want to see what the community has been making, the gallery has the public designs.
 If you're trying to decide whether you actually want a digital wrap instead of a physical one, I wrote a comparison guide.